SACGF/shariant_docs/docs/integration/api/classification_export.md

 The REDCap export does not normalise on builds currently.

-With the exception of the JSON format, all other formats will exclude classifications that couldn't correctly match a variant, or where the variant couldn't be converted to the desired build.
+With the exception of the JSON and CSV format, all other formats will exclude classifications that couldn't correctly match a variant, has a variant matching warning, or where the variant couldn't be converted to the desired build.